lifeplay2019/Battery_coldtemperature/data/Info.md

 # Battery test information
-This battery is test from 2024/07/05 to 2024/07/11
+This battery is test from 2024/07/05 to ...

-The battery type is Fitorch Battery and IMR Battery
+The battery type is Fitorch Battery and IMR Efset Battery

 ## File Name
 For example: 18650_-30_dc_1.xlsx

 18650:  Battery Type\
 -30:    Temperature while doing the cycle\
 dc:     cycle of discharging\
-_1: the selected cycle used for the tested.
+_1:     the selected cycle used for the tested.\
+N10:    negative 10 degree celsius\
+P25:    sample for the room temperature -- positive 25 degree celsius

 * All the rest of the data has been storage in the PC for future test.